 The 5 most important tips for growing potted palm trees are these:

 The following types of indoor plants trees are palm lookalikes.
-These tall, easy, popular house plants are simpler to maintain than most indoor palm plants.
+These tall, popular house plants are simpler to maintain than most indoor palm plants.

 Also, some of the taller yucca plants are palm-like in appearance.
 These are often called yucca palm trees or simply yucca trees.

 Beaucarnea Recurvata has many aliases: pony tail palm, elephant’s foot palm, nolina, monja...